Digital innovation and strong corporate governance have collided.

 Webinar & Live Audience Keynote Speaker – PwC & National Association Corporate Directors – Menlo Park, CA;

 Panel Participant - Women Corporate Directors - Silicon Valley, CA.

 Keynote Speaker - IIA Financial Services Exchange - Washington, DC.

 Keynote Speaker - Women in Internal Audit Leadership Conference - Washington, DC.

 Christa Steele became the youngest CEO in the United States to lead a $3.5 Billion asset size bank located in the San Francisco Bay Area of CA. Her career spans close to 25 years that began as a bank teller while attending college.

-As a former public company CEO with $500 million in market cap and revenue in excess of $120 million annually, she improved core earnings 43% in a single calendar year, doubled the banks value in less than two years, and successfully led the banks sale for a premium in 2015.
+As a former public company CEO with $500 million in market cap, Christa led improved core earnings 43% in a single calendar year, doubled the banks value in less than two years, and successfully led the banks sale for a premium in 2015.

 Christa was honored by the San Francisco Business Times as most influential leader in Bay Area business and recognized by Crowe Horwath for driving significant financial performance improvement.